Skip to main content

 • How to Enroll

 You’ll need to fill out an enrollment form which is available at the Jefferson County Extension Office or with your club.
 The 4-H year runs from October through September.
 Members are re-enrolled each year.
 Club activities generally following the school year.
-Click here to print the Enrollment Form or enroll online (you will have to make an account on 4-H Online in order to enroll online).
+Click here to print the or enroll online (you will have to make an account on 4-H Online in order to enroll online).

 When you join the Jefferson County 4-H program, you’ll receive the 4-H Newsletter, which contains important information for you about events and activities going on in the 4-H program.
 For more information, please call the Extension Office at 850-342-0187.